 There is no shame to be carried and the people that care about you will want to be there for you.
 Let them.

 Step 4: Hire A Divorce Lawyer

 Probably the most important step is to hire yourself a good divorce lawyer.
 Divorce attorneys at FreedomLaw.ca stress the fact that having a lawyer that is sympathetic to your cause and truly considers your situation, can ease a lot of the stress from the whole process.
 A good lawyer will fight for you to your equal share of whatever belonged to both you and your spouse.
-They will also counsel you on what proceedings you can take.
+An experienced Palatine family lawyer will also counsel you on what proceedings you can take.